MrSmith33/vox/readme.md

 # Using Commandline interface

 ## Getting help
-Gives full list of flags
+Gives the full list of flags
 ```D
 tjc --help
 ```